 In order to maximise these intrinsic rewards, it is important for a student to have a sense of autonomy in their learning.
 Moreover, the feedback received for completed tasks ought not to be ‘controlling’.
 Examples of controlling feedback include feedback such as grades.
 Even ‘positive feedback’ can be controlling.

 I remember years ago, I had a student who did not appreciate feedback that was negative or positive.
 Rather, she only valued feedback that was clearly actionable.
-I learnt from this experience how important it was to limit value judgment and instead mainly focus on ways to help students reach a greater level of understanding.
+I learnt from this experience how important it was to limit value judgement and instead mainly focus on ways to help students reach a greater level of understanding.

 You might like to take a look at our Podcast – The Art of Persistence

 Here are ten tips that can help you become a more persistent person at school.

 - Break subjects and topics into manageable chunks

 - Isolate your weaker skills and work on them

 - Approach problems and topics from multiple angles